Nutrafol Side Effects: For Men and Women

 Thanks to the body’s stress response, our basic functions can shut down, too – meaning disrupted or paused menstrual cycles, poor hair health, and hair thinning without any chance of growth.

 We’ve looked at a couple of Nutrafol’s key natural ingredients already.
-And for a full breakdown of all the medical grade ingredients, check out this post.
+And for a full breakdown of all the medical grade ingredients, read this post.

 But now let’s examine some of the more controversial natural ingredients that are included in each hair supplement, explore their pros and cons and see whether they’re safe for everyone to use.